 The framework for marking SU's Centenary 2018 was put in place in 2017.
 We said that we would celebrate great achievements and ground-breaking discoveries at SU over the past 100 years.
-However, at the same time, the University stated clearly that it acknowledged "its contribution to the injustices of the past" and committed itself to "appropriate rédress and development initiatives1".
+However, at the same time, the University stated clearly that it acknowledged "its contribution to the solutions.
+Overall, most of the respondents revealed a injustices of the past" and committed itself to "appropriate redress and development initiatives ".
 We also undertook to honour the critical Matie voices of the past who would not be silenced, despite being ostracised at the time.